What is the EU AI Act?

 • Indiscriminate and untargeted scraping of biometric data from the internet (including social media) or CCTV footage to create or expand facial recognition databases

-• Real-time remote biometric identification systems in publicly accessible spaces
+• Real-time remote biometric identification systems in publicly accessible spaces for the purposes of law enforcement

 What are the penalties for non-compliance?